 Mr. Harrison attended the University of Guelph and the University of Toronto, receiving degrees in Honours Science and Mechanical Engineering.
 Bill then joined the Allis Chalmers Corporation working in Canada, the United States and Europe as a General Manager and Vice President.
 He attended York University's Faculty of Business post graduate studies.
 Bill then spent 21 years as President and Chief Executive Officer of Kenhar Corporation, a global supplier of components to the Materials Handling and Industrial Mobile Equipment Industry, with operations in North America, Europe, China, Korea and Japan.
-Bill then took on the responsibilities of Executive Vice President and Director of Cascade Corporation in 1997 and 1998 and from 1999 to 2008 was Chairman and CEO of Lift Technologies Inc., manufacturers of masts and attachments for the Material Handling and Container Handling Industries, with operations in North America, Italy, Germany and Sweden.
-Currently, Bill involves himself in business activities through his investment company, Rahnek Ltd. His other interests include; fundraising for the Guelph General Hospital, the University of Guelph and Sunrise Equestrian Centre.
+Bill then took on the responsibilities of Executive Vice President and Director of Cascade Corporation in 1997 and 1998.

+From 1999 to 2008 Bill was the Chairman and CEO of Lift Technologies Inc, manufacturers of masts and attachments for the Material Handling and Container Handling Industries, with operations in North America, Italy, Germany and Sweden.
+Under his leadership Lift Technologies Inc. acquired the assets of Cascade's mast and front-end attachments business used in the lift truck and container handling industries, with design and manufacturing facilities in the Netherlands, England, Sweden, Germany, Italy as well as South Carolina, USA and Guelph, Canada.
+He led his company to quadruple in size during his ownership.